 As we mentioned before, you can, of course, drive to Landmannalaugar.
 And now that you know what to expect from these roads, let's dig a bit more into the types of rental vehicles you can use to head there.
 We now know it must be a 4x4, but would any 4x4 suffice?

-All of the 4x4 passenger cars we got in Reykjavik Cars are F-roads approved and can be used to drive to the highlands!
-You can check them out here.
+All of the 4x4 rentals available at Reykjavik Cars are F-roads approved and can be used to drive to the highlands!

 There are two entrances to Landmannalaugar.
 From Reykjavik, the quickest way is to follow Route 1 and then turn onto road 26.
 Road 26 takes you most of the way, then you turn onto F208 for access to Landmannalaugar.
 This takes just over three hours, depending on the road and weather conditions.